ameershira/craftc/README.md

 Linux is supported. macOS and Windows have not been tested.

+## How craftc decides to rebuild

+For each object file, craftc checks whether:

+- The object file exists
+- Its dependency file exists
+- Its recorded compile command exists
+- The source file is newer than the object
+- Any recorded project dependency is newer than the object
+- The compile command, compiler, or compiler flags have changed

+When linking an executable, craftc checks whether:

+- The executable exists
+- Any application object was rebuilt during the current run
+- Its recorded link command exists
+- Any linked library is newer than the executable
+- The link command, compiler, library list, or linker flags have changed

+A static library is recreated when:

+- The archive does not exist
+- Any of its object files was rebuilt during the current run
+- A forced build was requested

+Passing `--force` bypasses the up-to-date checks and rebuilds the requested target completely.

 ## Module path change

 This module was previously published as: